Special-Operations-Brigade/SOB-Docs/aircraft/vehicles.md

 ### Multi-Role

 * The LAAT is the bread and butter of X-Ray.
 While not being good at one thing in particular it can do the job of multiple aircraft if need be.
-With the ability to move an entire company of men while also taking out aats and vultures in its way, this aircraft is a solid pick for any pilot
+With the ability to move an entire company of men while also taking out aats and vultures in its way, this aircraft is a solid pick for any pilot.

 * The ARC-170 is the middle ground of Fighers and bombers.
 While featuring no major munitions, carries anti-air and air to ground missiles, while also carrying some of X-rays lighter bombs.
 Like the laat this aircraft excels at nothing but can do anything required of it.